 The Athenaeum is, and always has been, a haven in the heart of Liverpool that offers a distinguished setting and an atmosphere unrivalled in the City.
 It was founded in 1797 to provide a meeting place where ideas and information could be exchanged in pleasant surroundings.
 Today, it continues to provide this facility in the elegant building near the Bluecoat Chambers in Church Alley.

 In addition to its Newsroom, the most splendid room of its kind in Liverpool, the Athenaeum has a justly renowned library, an attractive dining room, and two smaller meeting rooms.
-The institution is open on Mondays and Tuesdays from 9.00am to 4.00pm, and from 9.00am to 9.00pm on Wednesdays, Thursdays, and Fridays.
-It is not open at weekends, save for special functions, such as weddings (for which it is licensed).
+The institution is open on Weekdays from 10.00am to 11.00pm, and on Saturdays from 10.00am to 8.30pm.
+It is not open on Sundays, save for special functions, such as weddings (for which it is licensed).
 It is regularly used for outside functions.
 There is no overnight accommodation, but special rates are available at nearby hotels.
 Rooms in the Institution are available for hire on a room by room basis.

 The Athenaeum has a distinguished list of members or Proprietors as they are referred to within the Athenaeum, drawn from every walk of life from across the City of Liverpool and beyond.
 Early Proprietors played a major part in the national movement to abolish slavery***, and several Nobel Laureates have been Proprietors.